-Former Chairman, President and Chief Executive Officer, ITT Corporation
+President and Chief Executive Officer, Xylem Inc.

-Steven R. Loranger, 62, has served on our Board of Directors since October 31, 2011 and served as Chairman Emeritus of our Board until September 2013.
-Mr. Loranger served as Chief Executive Officer and President of Xylem Inc. from September 2013 until March 16, 2014.
+Steven R. Loranger, 62, was appointed as our President and Chief Executive Officer since September 2013 and he has served on our Board of Directors since October 31, 2011.
+He served as Chairman Emeritus of our Board until September 2013.
 Mr. Loranger previously served as Chairman, President and CEO of ITT Corporation, our former parent, from 2004 until October 2011 when Xylem was spun from ITT.
 Prior to joining ITT Corporation, Mr. Loranger served as Executive Vice President and Chief Operating Officer of Textron, Inc. from 2002 to 2004, overseeing Textron's manufacturing businesses, including aircraft and defense, automotive, industrial products and components.
-From 1981 to 2002, Mr. Loranger held executive positions at Honeywell International Inc. and its predecessor company, AlliedSignal, Inc., including serving as President and Chief Executive Officer of its Engines.
-Systems and Services businesses.
+From 1981 to 2002, Mr. Loranger held executive positions at Honeywell International Inc. and its predecessor company, AlliedSignal, Inc., including serving as President and Chief Executive Officer of its Engines, Systems and Services businesses.